shawnhuyiwen/pulse/docs/Methodology/EndocrineMethodology.md

 -------
 ### Insults
 #### Acute Stress
 The Acute Stress action is used to directly modify the production of epinephrine.
 In the human body, stress or anxiety causes a sympathetic release of epinephrine and norepinephrine from the adrenal medullae.
 In the engine, an Acute Stress action is rated a severity between 0 and 1, and that severity is used to modify the epinephrine release rate linearly.
 A severity of 0 will return the rate to the normal, basal level, while a severity of 1 will increase the release rate by a factor of 30.
 This model was chosen to approximate the physiological responses observed during mild pain, mental stress tests, and panic attacks @cite greisen2001acute @cite herd1991cardiovascular @cite wilkinson1998sympathetic.
+This does does incorporate the effects of adrenaline on the physiology, which is also released during stress, fear, etc.

 Results and Conclusions
 =======================